ted-miller92/wsrp/documentation/endpointsWalkthrough.md

 Rate-Limiting and Brute-Force Protection Overview
-Rate-Limiting: The secure-login endpoint uses Flask-Limiter to restrict the number of login attempts from the same IP address to 3 per minute.
+Rate-Limiting: The secure_login endpoint uses Flask-Limiter to restrict the number of login attempts from the same IP address to 3 per minute.
 This helps prevent automated attacks and protects your server from being overwhelmed by too many requests.

 Brute-Force Protection: Failed login attempts are tracked per user.
 If a user has failed 3 or more attempts, further attempts from that user will be delayed by 5 seconds (to discourage rapid guessing).
 This is to prevent brute-force attacks where an attacker might try a lot of passwords in quick succession.

-Bcrypt Password Hashing: In the secure-login route, bcrypt is used to compare the hashed password in the database with the password provided by the user.
+Bcrypt Password Hashing: In the secure_login route, bcrypt is used to compare the hashed password in the database with the password provided by the user.
 This makes the login more secure, as plaintext passwords are never stored.

 Expected Behavior When Testing with Thunder Client Insecure Login: